 to the world.
 Our preparation is to prepare a Catholic to receive this same power from on high in order to fulfill the mission entrusted to us.

 Here at UH, the journey to be confirmed is a 1 year process.
 Confirmation will be on Pentecost 2018.
 It includes 3 components: Weekly classes, participation in a small faith group, and a once a year day of reflection or retreat.
 Classes will start on September 13, 2017 and will be held Wednesdays from 7 to 8:30pm at the Newman Center.
 Small group participation is based on compatibility for times available.

 Offered Monday - Friday at Noon in Newman Center, Sundays at 10:45 am at the A.D.
 Bruce Religion Center, and during the Fall and Spring Semesters, Sundays at 6:00 pm at the Newman Center.

-Offered one hour before all Masses on a first come, first serve basis or by appointment.
+Offered at the below times on a on a first come, first serve basis or by appointment: